-In June 2016, the FASB issued ASU 2016-13, "Financial Instruments-Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments," which requires a financial asset measured at amortized cost basis to be presented at the net amount expected to be collected.
+In June 2016, the FASB issued ASU 2016-13, "Financial Instruments-Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments," which requires a financial asset measured at amortized cost basis to be presented at the net amount expected to be collected, with further clarifications made more recently.
 For trade receivables, loans, and other financial instruments, we will be required to use a forward-looking expected loss model rather than the incurred loss model for recognizing credit losses which reflects losses that are probable.
-Credit losses relating to available-for-sale debt securities should be recorded through an allowance for credit losses.
+Credit losses relating to available-for-sale debt securities are required to be recorded through an allowance for credit losses rather than as a reduction in the amortized cost basis of the securities.
 This new standard is effective for our interim and annual periods beginning January 1, 2020.
-We are currently evaluating the impact of the adoption of this standard on our condensed consolidated financial statements.
+We are currently evaluating the impact of the adoption of this standard on our condensed consolidated financial statements, which will largely depend on the composition and credit quality of our investment portfolio and trade receivables as well as the economic condition at the time of adoption.